benostein/terragrow-gcp/README.md

 # Prerequisite
+ Please refer to this link https://github.com/google-github-actions/auth to complete the prerequisites

 1. Create service account in IAM GCP and download `credentials.json` with contain following permisson:
 * Read/Write Cloud Run IAM permissions